silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 ## 9\.
 Implement a Basic Puzzle UI

 1. **Create a React component** (e.g., `<DailyPuzzle />`) that:
-   - Displays the puzzle’s words.
+   - Displays the puzzle's words.
    - Lets the user select four words to form a group.
    - Shows the guess count and puzzle status (in-progress, win, or fail).
 2. **Use Radix UI** components where relevant for accessibility and standard UI patterns (e.g., modals or alerts).